 The study demonstrated that lavender inhalation may have a persistent short-term effect on HRV with an increase in parasympathetic modulation.
 Women receiving aromatherapy experienced a significant improvement in sleep quality after intervention.”

 Houseplants are your friend in a healthy home.
 Get a snake plant or two and put them in your bedroom.
 They look beautiful and are your new secret weapon for amazing air quality.
-According to the NASA clean air study they filter out benzene, formaldehyde, trichloroethylene, xyelene and toluene.
+According to the NASA clean air study they filter out benzene, formaldehyde, trichloroethylene, xylene and toluene.
 The snake plant also converts Carbon Dioxide into Oxygen at night, making it the perfect bedroom plant.
+For more info here’s an entire list of great indoor plants and their quality’s.

 Mind the Thermostat

-According to the National Sleep Foundation the optimum sleeping temperature is around 65 degrees.
+According to the National Sleep Foundation, the optimum sleeping temperature is around 65 degrees.
 This is the perfect temperature for my family, but we tend to run hot.
-It’s important that you’re comfortable, so if that means a bit higher, or a bit lower that’s ok to.
+It’s important that you’re comfortable, so if that means a bit higher, or a bit lower that’s ok too.
 You’re not going to get good sleep if you’re awake shivering (or sweating) all night.

 Your blanket matters